Vietnam.vn - Nền tảng quảng bá Việt Nam

 Actually, my football commentary career started more than 20 years ago - officially since 1999, that is 26 years.
 For football fans, it is understandable that they associate me with the role of a commentator.

 But I always hope they see me in many other roles.
-Of course, you can't force anyone, if they are only interested in football, then maybe they are not interested in literature, in travel books, in other areas of my work.
+Of course, you can't force anyone, if they are only interested in football, then maybe they are not interested in literature, travel books, other areas of my work.

 Still, I hope they will know that I am more than just football.